 8 oz ground lamb

-1 cup of chopped potatoes (or any other root vegetable)
+1 cup of potatoes cut into 1” pieces (or any other root vegetable)

 ½ tsp turmeric